-There are many benefits to using the largest possible bit for carving the majority of your job instead of carving everything with the smallest bit necessary to complete a project.
+There are many benefits to using the largest possible bit for carving the majority of your job instead of carving everything with the smallest bit.
 Using two bits can shorten the overall length of your carves.
 These types of carves also extend the life of small, delicate bits because these bits are only used to carve sections of the design that require a narrower bit diameter.

 In the top right corner of Easel, you’ll find your normal bit selection tool.

 Your first bit should always be set to the largest possible bit size you can use to complete a project.
 In this case, we are going to use a .25” (¼”) bit to carve this sign.
 However, this large bit won’t carve some of the finer details.